DISABILITY AS A CAUSE OF POVERTY

 Extreme poverty causes disability through many causes including lack of access to adequate nutrition, preventative and curative health care, clean water and sanitation, and unsafe working conditions.

-This is why it is so important to include people with disabilities across all sectors of international development.
-Empowering people with disabilities to receive a worthwhile education, access health and rehabilitation services, gain a livelihood and participate fully in society is essential to End the Cycle of disability and poverty.
+This is why it is so important to include people with a disability across all sectors of international development.
+Empowering people with a disability to receive a worthwhile education, access health and rehabilitation services, gain a livelihood and participate fully in society is essential to End the Cycle of disability and poverty.

 Not only is inclusion of people with disabilities essential to End the Cycle of poverty and disability, it is also important to help make international aid more effective.
 When spending on aid and development includes people with disabilities, it can then reach the poorest and most marginalised people.